-Note: College football odds are current as of Friday, Dec.
-2, and courtesy of the sportsbooks listed.
+All college football odds are current as of noon ET on Tuesday, Nov.
+22, at the NCAAF sportsbooks listed.

 WAGER: 1 Unit